 - Doctor’s orders.
 At medical appointments, keep your journal handy for noting instructions and next steps.

-At Anthem Home Care, a provider of expert home care services in Portland, TX and surrounding areas, our professional dementia care team is happy to help with maintaining a journal to record this information and more.
+At Anthem Home Care, a provider of in-home long term care in Portland, TX and surrounding areas, our professional dementia care team is happy to help with maintaining a journal to record this information and more.
 Contact us at 361-643-2323 to request your no-cost in-home assessment to learn more about how our skilled dementia care can enhance life for a senior you love.